-Ivaylo Donchev is part of our development team, currently involved in an exciting project about monitoring and control of off-grid systems with embedded software.
+Ivaylo Donchev is part of our development team, currently involved in an exciting project about a system for remote management of distributed energy assets.
 He is a huge fan of IoT and DIY culture.
 How does Ivaylo's day at the office look like?
 Read in the interview.

-The other one is a system for monitoring and control of off-grid systems with embedded software.
+The other one is a system for remote management of distributed energy assets.

 The short answer: because of the people in it.